RocketSoftwareCOBOLandMainframe/BankDemo/demos/onprem/psqlpac/README.md

    Ensure that there is no `BANKPAC1` or `BANKPAC2` subdirectory in the location in which you expanded the archive.
 If there is one, delete it.

-2. To open the ESCWA UI, type http://localhost:10086 in a browser.
+2. To open the ESCWA UI, type `http://localhost:10086` in a browser.

    a.
 In the ESCWA UI, click **Native**, expand **Directory Servers** and click **Default** in the left pane.

    b.
 Ensure there is no region called **BANKPAC1** or **BANKPAC2** already defined.
 If there is one, delete it.

-3. Ensure that there are no other demonstration servers running.
+3. verify that there are no other demonstration servers running.
 This is to ensure no other servers use the same ports.
 The server for this demonstration uses a common server definition with many of the same listener ports as the ones other servers in this repository might use.

 4. Start an administrator's command prompt (Windows) or a terminal for user under which Enterprise Servers run (Linux).